 Showcasing the best of Scotland’s produce, with a little (lot…) of Highland fun along the way – Mac & Wild specialises in wild venison, beef, steak, seafood and a whole lot of whisky, craft beer and gin!
-Now with two restaurants in London, Mac & Wild continue to champion and celebrate Scottish produce and personality, and have become renowned for their welcoming, friendly, relaxed and modern approach to Scottish dining.
+Now with two restaurants in London and one back at source in the Scottish Highlands, Mac & Wild continue to champion and celebrate Scottish produce and personality, and have become renowned for their welcoming, friendly, relaxed and modern approach to Scottish dining.

 ANDY WAUGH (WILD)

 Andy hails from just north of Inverness from a small remote town called Ardgay.
 Most of the meat served at Mac & Wild comes from Andy’s family game-butchery business Ardgay Game, which has been in existence for over 30 years.

 Andy lives in South London in Camberwell but loves nothing more than a trip up to the Highlands for a forage, some wild cooking and fishing!

 Favourite whisky: Balblair 90

 Love Black Isle Brewery and Cromaty Brewery.